The Primary difference between "Ranked Choice" voting and the standard "One voter One vote" systems,

 As this task became more

-complicated with the ranking and/or weighting of the choice levels,
+complicated with added ranking and weighting of the choice levels, etc.

-we built a tool to test the different versions.
+we decided to build a tool to test the different versions for simplity and accuracy.

 The demo's shifting Process is an extremely accurate and fast way